preames/public-notes/riscv-vector-user-guide.rst

 With qemu-user, you can run and test programs in a cross build environment.

-*WARNING*: At the moment, support for the vector extension has *NOT* landed in upstream Linux kernel, and I am not aware of any distro which currently applies the required patches.
+**WARNING**: At the moment, support for the vector extension has *NOT* landed in upstream Linux kernel, and I am not aware of any distro which currently applies the required patches.
 So, unless you are running a custom kernel, there is a *very* good chance you can't run a native environment.

    If you try, you will most likely get an illegal instruction exception (SIGILL) on the first vector instruction you execute.
-In many programs - though not all - this will look like a SIGILL on the first access to a vector CSR (e.g. ''csrr a2, vlenb'') or a vector configuration instruction (e.g. `vsetvli	a1, zero, e32, m1, ta, mu`).
+In many programs - though not all - this will look like a SIGILL on the first access to a vector CSR (e.g. `csrr a2, vlenb`) or a vector configuration instruction (e.g. `vsetvli	a1, zero, e32, m1, ta, mu`).

 **Said differently, unless you're running a patched kernel, you can not enable vector code even if your hardware supports it!**